Covid-19: India reports 12 deaths in 24 hours, patient count doubles to 1,965 in four days

 The government had issued the previous update on Wednesday night, confirming a rise of 437 cases in the preceding 24 hours.
 This was the highest single-day increase so far.

-On Wednesday, the Centre had attributed the spike to a religious gathering in Nizamuddin locality of Delhi.
+On Wednesday, the Centre had attributed the spike in coronavirus cases to a religious gathering in Nizamuddin locality of Delhi.
 After the gathering organised by the Tablighi Jamaat, participants left for several parts of the country, possibly with Covid-19 infections.
 Dozens of cases have been found among such people across the country, and state governments are continuing efforts to trace and quarantine the others.

 Globally, the number of Covid-19 positive cases crossed the nine lakh mark on Wednesday.
 The number now stands at 9,37,567, including over 47,000 deaths, according to a tracker by Johns Hopkins University.